-The Tennessee Higher Education Commission authorizes the Park University Campus Center at Millington NSA.
+Park University Campus Center at Millington NSA is authorized by the Tennessee Higher Education Commission.
 This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.